New Mexico Distracted Driving Laws

 Instead, what often happens is task switching, where the brain rapidly switches its focus between different tasks.
 This can lead to slower reaction times and decreased ability to recognize and respond to hazards on the road.
 So, while you may think you’re capable of texting and driving safely, the reality is that doing so significantly increases the risk of an accident.

-New Mexico outlawed texting while driving in 2014 when it passed statute 66-7-374.
+New Mexico outlawed texting while driving in 2014, and then updated NM Stat § 66-7-374 in 2021.
 The law prohibits drivers from texting while “in actual physical control of a motor vehicle on a highway or street.”
 The law clearly prohibits texting while driving, but it may come as a surprise to some drivers that this law also applies to drivers who are temporarily stopped, such as while sitting at a traffic light or waiting in standstill traffic.
 If you’re behind the wheel of a vehicle, you can be fined for texting.
 The statute calls for a fine of $25 for the first offense of texting while driving and increases to $50 for all subsequent offenses.

 - Commercial drivers are not allowed to use a cell phone while driving due the risk of truck accidents.